Haulyn5/PaperHelper/README.md

 ### Similar papers

 You can find similar papers for a given paper in the web page.
-For how many similar papers to show, you can change the value `top_n` in function `similar_papers` of `serve.py`.
+For how many similar papers to show, you can change the it in the settings page.
 The similar papers is found by purely semantic features.

 ### Fetch from dblp